 Organizations must address internal and external risks that potentially compromise their compliance stance.
 Assessing your organization’s risks means incorporating not only legal risk for noncompliance but also your vendor risks and transaction risks.

-Moreover, when reviewing risk, you need to determine what the sector risks apply.
-For example, an organization may incorporate both the media and hospitality sectors.
 For example, a luxury resort may choose to include YouTube videos as part of a marketing strategy.
 While this seems innocuous, if those videos use guest images without the individual’s permission, especially if the guests are children, regulatory requirements impact that strategy.

 Risks come from many directions and incorporate many areas of an organization’s business.
 Understanding the various stakeholders and departments subject to controls can feel overwhelming.